Islamic music

 Iran, Central Asia, and South Asia.
 Due to Islam being a multi-ethnic religion, the musical expression of its adherents is vastly diverse.
 Indigenous traditions of various part have influenced the musical styles popular among Muslims today.
-The word "music" in Arabic, the language of Islam, (mūsīqā موسيقى) is defined more narrowly than in English or some other languages, and "its concept" was at least originally "reserved for secular art music; separate names and concepts belonged to folk songs and to religious chants".)
+The word "music" in Arabic, the language of Islam, (mūsīqā موسيقى) is defined more narrowly than in English or some other languages, and "its concept" was at least originally "reserved for secular art music; separate names and concepts belonged to folk songs and to religious chants".

 At least one scholar (Jacob M. Landau) makes the generalization about Islamic music that it "is characterized by a highly subtle organization of melody and rhythm", that "the vocal component predominates over the instrumental", and that the individual musician "is permitted, and indeed encouraged, to improvise".

 Historically, the question of whether music is permitted in Islamic jurisprudence is disputed.
 Regardless, Islamic art and music flourished during the Islamic Golden Age.
+Islamic music is also credited with influencing European and Western music; for example, French musicologist Baron Rodolphe d'Erlanger in his assessment of the Abbasid Caliphate in Islamic history credits Abu Nasr Muhammad al-Farabi's Kitabu l'musiqi al-kabir ("The Great Book of Music") with this influence.

 Secular and folk musical styles

 Classical Islamic music

-According to scholar Jacob M. Landau, "a fusion of musical styles" was able to develop between "pre-Islamic Arabian music" and the music of Persians, Byzantines, Turks, Imazighen (Berbers), and Moors, because of "strong affinities between Arabian music and the music of the nations occupied by the expanding Arabic peoples".
-The core area were this "new art" of classical Islamic music succeeded stretched "from the Nile valley to Persia".
+According to scholar Jacob M. Landau, "a fusion of musical styles" was able to develop between "pre-Islamic Arabian music" and the music of Persians, Byzantines, Egypt, Mesopotamia, Turks, Moors, because of "strong affinities between Arabic music and the music of the nations occupied by the expanding Arabic peoples".
+The core area where this "new art" of classical Islamic music succeeded stretched "from the Nile valley to Persia".

 However, many parts of the Muslim world did not adopt the "new art" of classical Islamic music, or adopted it but also kept native music forms which were "alien" to classical Islamic music.
 In general, the farther from the area between the Nile and Persia one travels, "the less one finds undiluted Islamic music."